 Ideally we would like to know about your commitment to an event at least two weeks prior to the event.
 Even earlier would be better.
 It helps prevent grey hairs.

 Don’t have time to physically volunteer, your financial support is always welcome.
-To donate or sponsor to South Carolina FIRST LEGO League & Robotics Education, Inc please feel free to contact us or visit our partner page and view our sponsorship prospectus.
+To donate or sponsor the South Carolina FIRST LEGO League & Robotics Education, Inc please feel free to contact us or visit our partner page and view our sponsorship prospectus.

 If you have any questions about volunteering please contact the State Volunteer Coordinator at firstname.lastname@example.org.